 Page 7

-... be much louder .
-In the former case only a small surface of air comes in contact with the vibrating body ; in the latter the vibrating string communicates its vibrations through the bridge which supports Consonance Resonance.
+... small surface of air comes in contact with the vibrating body ; in the latter the vibrating string communicates its vibrations through the bridge which supports GENERAL PRINCIPLES OF ACOUSTICS .
+7 Consonance Resonance.

-... be much louder .
-In the former case only a small surface of air comes in contact with the vibrating body ; in the latter the vibrating string communicates its vibrations through the bridge which supports Consonance Resonance.
+... small surface of air comes in contact with the vibrating body ; in the latter the vibrating string communicates its vibrations through the bridge which supports GENERAL PRINCIPLES OF ACOUSTICS .
+7 Consonance Resonance.

 Page 8